Non-stop flights to Seoul (ICN)

 Flights from Sri Lanka to Seoul

-There is 1 airport in Sri Lanka that has a direct connection to Seoul, which is Colombo.
-From Colombo, you can fly non-stop with Korean Air (SkyTeam) or SriLankan Airlines (Oneworld).
+In Sri Lanka, the only airport that has a direct connection to Seoul is Colombo.
+From Colombo, direct flights are offered by SriLankan Airlines (Oneworld).

 Flights from Switzerland to Seoul